Bring Your World into Focus with LASIK

 Vision Correction at Armstrong George Cohen Will Ophthalmology

-Our Cornea Specialist Eric George MD, FACS performs all-laser LASIK and PRK, operating at the TLC Laser Eye Center in Plymouth Meeting, PA.
+Our Cornea Specialist Eric George MD, FACS performs all-laser LASIK and PRK.
 Dr. George is a graduate of Penn State and Hahnemann University School of Medicine and was Chief Resident at St. Luke’s-Roosevelt Hospital of Columbia University.
 After completing a fellowship in Cornea and LASIK Surgery at Louisiana State University, he has successfully performed thousands of eye surgeries.
 Learn more about Dr. George.